Bjelovar: Administrative division

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life, and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections, Roma (elected only 11 members) and the Serbs of Croatia each fulfilled legal requirements to each elect their own 15 member minority council of the City of Bjelovar, while Albanians and the Czechs of Croatia were electing individual representatives.

 Climate

 Bjelovar has a temperate continental climate.
 Winters are moderately cold and summers are warm.
 Precipitation of about 900 mm per year is normal.
 The prevailing wind during winter is northerly, with easterlies becoming stronger in spring, when it may be quite cold, often blowing for several days consecutively.
-In summer the wind is southerly; it is warm and more humid.
+In summer, the wind is southerly; it is warm and more humid.
 The mean yearly temperature in Bjelovar is about 12 °C.

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 141 m was 38.5 C, on both 20 July 2007 and 24 August 2012.
+The coldest temperature was -26.7 C, on 16 January 1963.

 Culture

 Bjelovar contains three war memorials.
-The Barutana memorial area is dedicated to those who died defending the city on September 29, 1991, during the Croatian War of Independence.
-The Lug memorial area is dedicated to memorial to the Croatian victims of communism after the end of the second world war in 1945, and the Borik memorial area is dedicated to Partisans and victims killed during the Second World War.
+The Barutana memorial area is dedicated to those who died defending the city on 29 September 1991, during the Croatian War of Independence.
+The Lug memorial area is dedicated to memorial to the Croatian victims of communism after the end of the Second World War in 1945, and the Borik memorial area is dedicated to Partisans and victims killed during the Second World War.

 Bjelovar hosts the yearly "BOK" (Bjelovarski odjeci kazališta or Bjelovar Echoes of Theatre) theatre festival.
 It was founded and is run by Bjelovar actor Goran Navojec, and it hosts a selection of the best plays performed in Croatia during previous year.

-The building of a former synagogue in now used as a cultural center, the Bjelovar Synagogue.
+The building of a former synagogue is now used as a cultural center, the Bjelovar Synagogue.

 Sport

 In the 1970s, Bjelovar was known as the handball capital of Europe, when its local squad RK Bjelovar (under the name Partizan) dominated Croatian, Yugoslav, and European handball.
 The team came solely from Bjelovar and its environs.

+The local chapter of the HPS is HPD "Bilogora", which had 98 members in 1936 under the Stanko Antolić presidency.
+Membership fell to 86 in 1937.
+Membership rose to 94 in 1938.